 Reporting a Crime of Any Kind and/or Reporting Sexual Harassment to USF

 If you experience any crime, especially if you experience sexual harassment, please make sure to at least report it to USF.
 USF will use this information to immediately assist you and/or warn others.
 If traveling with students, the faculty leader, program leader, student leader, accompanying staff, and assistants are all considered Campus Security Authorities (CSAs) under The Clery Act.
-As such, they must report all crime to the 24/7 International Assistance Line.
+As such, they must report all crime to the USF global travel emergency travel assistance line.
 For Clery crimes, they do not have to report the name of the student to USF Police, only the description of the incident.
 However, for a Clery crime under Title IX and VAWA, they do need to include the student’s name.
 If a student wants to talk about it first, before reporting to a CSA/RE (who is a Non-Confidential Resource), the student can speak to a Confidential Resource.
 You can find a listing of these two types of resources below.

 Reportable Crimes Under The Clery Act and Under Title IX/VAWA